 The controls for the analog inputs are on the left side of the Console and have the titles "ANALOG" and "IN 1" through "IN 8" at the top.
-They are outlined in red in the picture above.
 There is one strip, or input channel, corresponding to each of AudioFire8's eight physical analog inputs.
 The input level meters remain viewable at all times, whereas the input monitor controls (pan, solo, mute, faders and gang) that you see will change depending on which output bus is currently selected.